falconmick/tdd-demo/slides.md

 as prior, we just do what ever is the minimum amount of effort to make the test pass, which just so happens to be that we call our method and do nothing with the result!

--->
+I will be skipping the refactor step, so we cycle back to red -->

 ---